rachayita/OpsNotes/rust/rust.md

   - its capacity, and its length, so Vec<T> is a sized type
 - by default, struct and enum types are not `Copy`,
   - can implement `Copy` on them also
-- rust does deref coercion when it finds types and trait implementations in three cases:
-   * From &T to &U when T: Deref<Target=U>
-   * From &mut T to &mut U when T: DerefMut<Target=U>
-   * From &mut T to &U when T: Deref<Target=U>
-- rust doesn’t try deref coercions to satisfy type variable bounds
-- orphan rule: external traits cannot be implemented on external types
-    * crate A defines a public trait T
-    * crate B defines a public struct S
-    * crate C wants to implement T for S
-- you can implement:
-  - one of your traits on anyone's type
-  - anyone's trait on one of your types
-  - but not a foreign trait on a foreign type
-  - these are called the "orphan rules"
-- current orphan rules prevent this, even though it would be completely coherent
 - only implement `Into` if conversion to a type outside the current crate is required
   - `From` cannot do these type of conversions because of rust's orphaning rules
 - prefer using `Into` over `From` when specifying trait bounds on a generic function